flowchart TD

 210.5.1 5.1 Why Mixup Regularizes

 By training on points between examples, mixup enforces that the model behave approximately linearly in the space between training samples.
 This linear interpolation prior reduces oscillation outside the training distribution and yields smoother decision boundaries.
-A first order analysis shows that mixup is approximately equivalent to a data dependent regularizer that penalizes the curvature of the loss and shrinks the model’s confidence away from the data manifold, which improves both generalization and robustness to corrupted inputs and adversarial perturbations.
+A first order analysis shows that mixup is approximately equivalent to a data dependent regularizer that penalizes the curvature of the model output along the segments connecting training points and shrinks the model’s confidence away from the data manifold, which improves both generalization and robustness to corrupted inputs and adversarial perturbations.
+The practical implementation is a few lines: draw a mixing weight, blend a shuffled batch with itself, and blend the two loss terms by the same weight.

 Stochastic depth regularizes very deep residual networks by randomly dropping entire residual blocks during training.
 A network with residual blocks \(f_\ell\) computes \(h_\ell = h_{\ell-1} + f_\ell(h_{\ell-1})\) in the standard case.
 Under stochastic depth a Bernoulli gate \(b_\ell \sim \mathrm{Bernoulli}(p_\ell)\) multiplies each block,